 Create a shared document (I use Google docs) and share it with each of the students.
 Student’s don’t need to have Google accounts, anyone with an email address is able to access it.
 Set a question and ask students to write their responses on the shared document.
 Questions might include:

 Which figure from history do you most admire?

 What is your favourite place in the world?

-Set a cut off time and then correct the texts.
+Set a deadline and correct the texts before the next class.
 I use strike through for errors and bold for where I have added words.
 I put alternative suggestions in brackets.
 For example:

 made (forged) by “important men”, but by a lot of “small” people working with other small persons people.
 As an example, I name Georg Elser, as an important person (figure) in German history.”

 After making the corrections, I print the texts, one for each student.
-Then in class we read (quietly) each text and then discuss that contribution as well as any issues arising from corrections made before moving onto the next text.
+Then in class, we read (quietly) each text and then discuss that contribution as well as any issues arising from the corrections before moving onto the next text.